West Lake,the tea hills,Longjing in the leaf.

 The Li River

-Two of China's most-painted landscapes.
-Karst peaks south, willow-lake east.
+Two of China's most-painted landscapes: karst peaks south, willow-lake east.

 Read this experience